 With respect to fundamental investment restriction #2 above, if a Fund's asset coverage falls below 300%, a Fund will reduce borrowing within 3 days in order to ensure that a Fund has 300% asset coverage.

-Non Fundamental Policies
+Non-Fundamental Policies

-Simplify Market Neutral Equity Long/Short ETF has adopted a non-fundamental policy to invest, under normal circumstances, to invest at least 80% of its net assets (plus any borrowings for investment purposes) in equity securities and investments that provide long or short exposure to equity securities.
+Simplify MBS ETF has adopted a non-fundamental policy to invest, under normal circumstances, at least 80% of its net assets (plus any borrowings for investment purposes) in mortgage mortgage-backed securities.